zekken0616/Express.js-server-project/README.md

-# Learning backend fromework Express js (in progress)
+# Learning backend framework Express.js (in progress)

 ## Goal

-1. get used to backend deveopment using Express js
+1. get used to backend development using Express.js
 2. learn industrial practice

 ## Features